ShrugShoulders/RudeChat/README.md

 - [ ] Needs to be done / all child goals need to be completed

 **RudeChat4.1: (0/3 - 0.00%)**
-- [ ] Fix messages loading in the wrong order
+- [x] Fix messages loading in the wrong order
-- [ ] Fix nickname highlighting (use ANSI escape codes?)
+- [x] Fix nickname highlighting (use ANSI escape codes?)
 - [ ] Implement updated GUI

 **RudeChat4 (Carry-overs): (0/3 - 0.00%)**
 - [ ] Small Bugfixes
 	- [ ] Make clicking on the app reopen the window (MacOS)
+	- [x] tested all core functions and fixed minor bugs
 - [ ] OS Builds

 # RudeChat IRC Client: For Fun & Reasons.